-The Fund's policy also limits individual equity securities to no more than 10% of the full portfolio.
+imits individual equity securities to no more than 10% of the full portfolio.

-The majority of the Fund's equity investments are publicly traded.
-The Fund's policy requires that the overall market position is monitored on a daily basis by the Fund Manager and reviewed on a quarterly basis by the Board of Directors of the Trustee.
+d's equity investments are publicly traded.
+The Fund's policy requires that the overall itored on a daily basis by the Fund Manager and reviewed on a quarterly basis by the e Trustee.